-2. In obligations of or fully guaranteed by the United States, in stock or obligations of federal home loan banks or in stocks or obligations of the federal national mortgage association or other agencies of the United States approved by rule of the superintendent.
+2. In obligations of or fully guaranteed by the United States, in stock or obligations of federal home loan banks or in stocks or obligations of the federal national mortgage association or other agencies of the United States approved by rule of the deputy director.

 (a) Bonds or other direct obligations of or guaranteed as to principal and interest by this state.

-(b) Obligations which by the laws of this state are made legal investments for savings and loan associations.
+(b) Obligations that by the laws of this state are made legal investments for savings and loan associations.

-(c) Bonds or other evidences of indebtedness which are direct general obligations of any county, incorporated city or town, school district, improvement district or other political subdivision or municipal corporation of this state and, subject to such rules as the superintendent may adopt, readily marketable corporate debt securities of the type commonly regarded as investment securities which were publicly distributed when issued and which are publicly traded at the time of acquisition by the association and loans or securities which meet standards of sound lending practices.
+(c) Bonds or other evidences of indebtedness that are direct general obligations of any county, incorporated city or town, school district, improvement district or other political subdivision or municipal corporation of this state and, subject to such rules as the deputy director may adopt, readily marketable corporate debt securities of the type commonly regarded as investment securities that were publicly distributed when issued and that are publicly traded at the time of acquisition by the association and loans or securities, which meet standards of sound lending practices.

-4. In certificates of deposit issued by any bank which is a member of the federal deposit insurance corporation provided that the purchase or renewal of certificates issued by banks which do not have their principal offices in this state are governed by such rules as the superintendent may prescribe.
+4. In certificates of deposit issued by any bank that is a member of the federal deposit insurance corporation, provided that the purchase or renewal of certificates issued by banks that do not have their principal offices in this state are governed by such rules as the deputy director may prescribe.

-5. In accordance with the provisions of this paragraph and any rules of the superintendent, any Arizona association may invest in the capital stock, obligations or other securities of any service corporation, under whatever laws organized, if the entire corporate stock of such service corporation is available for purchase only by savings and loan associations of this state and federal savings and loan associations having their home office in this state, but no association may make any investment under this section if its aggregate outstanding investment under this section, determined as prescribed by the rules of the superintendent, would thereupon exceed six per cent of its assets and provided that any investment in excess of five per cent of its assets serves primarily community, inner-city or community development purposes.
-The superintendent shall prescribe rules under this authority to effectuate the intent of section 6-402, subsection B. If a service corporation engages in an activity which is not permissible under this section for a service corporation in which an association may invest, an association having an investment in such service corporation shall dispose of such investment promptly unless, within ninety days following notice to such association, the impermissible activity is discontinued.
-The service corporation shall file a certified audit as provided in section 6-477, and the superintendent may examine service corporations as provided in section 6-476.
+5. In accordance with this paragraph and any rules of the deputy director, any Arizona association may invest in the capital stock, obligations or other securities of any service corporation, under whatever laws organized, if the entire corporate stock of the service corporation is available for purchase only by savings and loan associations of this state and federal savings and loan associations having their home office in this state, but an association may not make any investment under this section if its aggregate outstanding investment under this section, determined as prescribed by the rules of the deputy director, would exceed six percent of its assets and provided that any investment in excess of five percent of its assets serves primarily community, inner-city or community development purposes.
+The deputy director shall prescribe rules under this authority to effectuate the intent of section 6-402, subsection B. If a service corporation engages in an activity that is prohibited under this section for a service corporation in which an association may invest, an association having an investment in such a service corporation shall dispose of such an investment promptly unless, within ninety days following notice to such an association, the prohibited activity is discontinued.
+The service corporation shall file a certified audit as provided in section 6-477, and the deputy director may examine service corporations as provided in section 6-476.

-6. With or without security, make loans, advance credit and purchase obligations representing loans and advances of credit for the payment of expenses of community college, college or university education, but no association may have loans under this paragraph, exclusive of any loan which is or which at the time of its making was otherwise authorized, aggregating at any one time more than five per cent of its total assets.
+6. With or without security, make loans, advance credit and purchase obligations representing loans and advances of credit for the payment of expenses of community college, college or university education, but no association may have loans under this paragraph, exclusive of any loan that is or that at the time of its making was otherwise authorized, aggregating at any one time more than five percent of its total assets.
 An association making a loan under this paragraph may require a comaker or comakers, insurance, guaranty under a government student loan guarantee plan or other protection against contingencies.
-The borrower shall certify to the association that the proceeds of the loan are to be used by a full-time student solely for the payment of expenses of community college, college or university education at an institution which provides an education program for which it awards a bachelor's degree or provides not less than a two-year program which is acceptable for full credit toward such a degree.
+The borrower shall certify to the association that the proceeds of the loan are to be used by a full-time student solely for the payment of expenses of community college, college or university education at an institution that provides an education program for which it awards a bachelor's degree or provides not less than a two-year program that is acceptable for full credit toward such a degree.

-7. Notwithstanding any other provision of this article, but subject to such prohibitions, limitations, conditions and restrictions as the superintendent may prescribe, an association may do any of the following:
+7. Notwithstanding any other provision of this article, but subject to such prohibitions, limitations, conditions and restrictions as the deputy director may prescribe, an association may do any of the following: